Histogram equalization: On color images

 The above-described histogram equalization works on a grayscale image.
 It can also be used on color images.
 One option is applying the method separately to the red, green and blue components of the RGB color values of the image, which likely produces dramatic changes in the image's color balance since the relative distributions of the color channels change as a result of applying the algorithm.
-However, if the image is first converted to another color space, Lab, or HSL/HSV in particular, then the algorithm can be applied to the luminance or value channel without resulting in changes to color properties of the image.
+However, if the image is first converted to another color space such as HSL/HSV and Y'CbCr (more ideal but computationally more expensive are the uniform color spaces such as CIELAB and Oklab), then the algorithm can be applied to the luminance or value channel without resulting in changes to color properties of the image.

-There are several histogram equalization methods in 3D space which result in whitening, i.e., the probability of bright pixels is higher than that of dark ones.
+There are several histogram equalization methods in 3D space which results in whitening, i.e., the probability of bright pixels is higher than that of dark ones.
 Han et al. proposed to use a new CDF defined by the ISO-luminance plane, which results in uniform gray distribution.